EvictionLab/eviction-lab-website/content/weekly-reports/cincinnati-oh.md

 date: 2020-05-11T17:16:32.083Z
 ---

-{{% report_intro id="31069" data="/uploads/w18_table.csv" %}}Eviction filings in Hamilton County, OH (Cincinnati) have fallen sharply since eviction proceedings were suspended across Ohio on \_DATE\_.
-Compared to equivalent periods in previous years (2012–2015), eviction filings were \_OUTCOME\_ over the last two weeks of March and throughout April.
-Eviction protections in Ohio begin to expire on \_DATE\_.
+{{% report_intro id="31069" data="/uploads/w18_table.csv" %}}

+Eviction filings in Hamilton County, OH (Cincinnati) have fallen sharply since eviction proceedings were suspended across Ohio on DATE.
+Compared to equivalent periods in previous years (2012–2015), eviction filings were OUTCOME over the last two weeks of March and throughout April.
+Eviction protections in Ohio begin to expire on DATE.

-More detail on eviction protections in Ohio can be found on the COVID-19 Housing Policy Scorecard.{{%/ report_intro %}}
+More detail on eviction protections in Ohio can be found on the COVID-19 Housing Policy Scorecard.

+{{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/cincinnati_w18_barchart.csv" %}}